Linking external stylesheet or CSS file

 </style>

-Writing inline CSS in HTML tag
+Writing inline CSS inside HTML tag

 In any HTML tag, you can write inline CSS.
 See the syntax and example below: